CTCMS-UQ/CTCMS-UQ.github.io/_linux_tutorials/1_intro_linux.md

 system administrator telling you to knock it off (which is never fun).
 Instead, you should run jobs in a temporary directory on the scratch space.
 Scratch filesystems are usually designed to handle lots of activity without slowing under the load, while also having much more storage available for use than your home directory will.
-On *Gadi* and *Magnus*, the scratch directory has the path `/scratch/<PROJECT>/username` (where you replace `PROJECT` with the project code your research group is using.
+On *Gadi* and *Setonix*, the scratch directory has the path `/scratch/<PROJECT>/username` (where you replace `PROJECT` with the project code your research group is using.
 Ask your supervisor for this if you're unsure.
-Replace `username` with the username you use to login to Magnus or Gadi), while the RCC systems have `/30days/<username>` and `/90days/<username>` (where `username` is your UQ username).
+Replace `username` with the username you use to login to Setonix or Gadi), while the RCC systems have `/30days/<username>` and `/90days/<username>` (where `username` is your UQ username).
 As the name might suggest, `/30days` is cleared out every 30 days, while `/90days` is cleared out every 90 days.